 Neutral Good can be a frustrating alignment for others if your character takes ages to make a decision because they are weighing up all the outcomes.

-Neutral Good is a great alignment to play as for a travelling bard who just wants to make people happy, for a rough and ready street kid with a heart of gold, or for a hired-hand who will go where the good, honest work is.
+Neutral Good is a great alignment to play as for a travelling bard who just wants to make people happy, for a street kid with a heart of gold, or for a hired-hand who will go where the good, honest work is.

 The Tabaxi miniature pictured in this article (link to Amazon) I played as Sky, a Tabaxi Ranger in a recent D&D campaign.
 He started off having a Chaotic Neutral alignment but ended the campaign as Neutral Good.